4-week mentorship26

 The four-week Mentorship26 program offers:

-Flexible schedule – Four online sessions can be scheduled at your convenience between May and August 2027.
-Each session will last 60 minutes.
+• Flexible schedule – The sessions can be scheduled at your convenience between May and August 2027.

-Credentials – What do you need to present yourself as a professional?
-We can start by reviewing your résumé or create one.
+• Credentials – What do you need to present yourself as a professional?
+We can start by reviewing your résumé or creating one.

-Guidelines for collaborating with performers, composers, and other artists
+• Guidelines for collaborating with performers, composers, and/or other artists